guillaume-acard/web-tech-tips/readme.md

 # Web Development Tips & Tricks

 This is a compilation of tips, tricks, tools and other things found over time that can help be a better at web developement.
-Web evolves fast, so some things might already outdated today!
+Web evolves fast, so some things might already be outdated today!

 Enjoy!

 # Learn JavaScript

-This one might sound like a obvious one but the main reason many people hate JavaScript tends to be because many people don't actually do the effort of learning the language in depth.
+This one might sound obvious but my feeling of why many people hate JavaScript is because they don't actually do the effort of learning the language in depth.

 `Hey, I know Java and there is the word "Java" in "JavaScript", so it must be the same right?`

- This could not be more wrong and its naming has probably been one of the biggest source of confusion of the language.
-Its a mix of syntax pieces of C/Java + Schemme + Self, so yes, some syntax elements look the same but under the hood its a very different approach.
+ This could not be more wrong and the name _JavaScript_ (who is a trademark of Oracle, reason why its official name is actually _ECMAScript_ or _ES_) was probably one of the biggest source of confusion around the language.
+Its a mix of syntax pieces of C/Java + Scheme + Self, so yes, some syntax elements look the same but under the hood its a very different approach.

-So to become a good Web Developer, actually **learn and study** JavaScipt!
+So to become a good Web Developer, you need to actually **learn and study** JavaScipt, hum...
+I mean ECMAScript!
-Understand how the _this_ keyword work, understand what a _Prototype_ is and what really is a _function_ in JS.
+Understand how the _this_ keyword works, what a _Prototype_ is, what really is a _function_ and where are the many traps in the language is a must have.

-Here is a list of *.js* files that trys to cover some of the basics and traps of the syntax:
+Here is a list of *.js* files that aims to cover some of the basics and traps of the language:

 1. [Types](/javascript-the-basics/0%20-%20Types.js)
 1. [Variables](/javascript-the-basics/1%20-%20Variables.js)